-- The detection target gas is specified at the time of purchase. - Sensor characteristics may degrade significantly in the presence of silicone gases (organic siliconbased gases), halogen gases, sulfide gases, or acidic gases. - Allow the product to warm up for at least 10 minutes in air before performing fresh air adjustment or span adjustment. - If the sensors have been in contact with nitrogen (N2) or high-concentration gas, exhaust for at least five minutes before performing gas adjustment. - If no oxygen sensor is installed and the product comes into contact with high-concentration gas of 100 %LEL or more, an OVER alarm will occur and remain until it is reset.
-(Refer to '4-3 Gas alarm patterns'.)
+- The detection target gas is specified at the time of purchase. - Sensor characteristics may degrade significantly in the presence of silicone gases (organic siliconbased gases), halogen gases, sulfide gases, or acidic gases. - NCF-6322P M has a built-in H2S removal filter.
+The H2S removal filter can remove 33 ppm hour of H2S.
+This means that it can remove 25ppm H2S gas for 80 minutes, but the time until breakthrough depends on the concentration of H2S gas.
+If the H2S removal filter breaks through, the sensitivity of the sensor may decrease.
+When using the NCF-6322P M in combination with the ESR-A13i (H2S, 0-200.0 ppm), it is recommended to replace the sensor earlier than the recommended sensor replacement interval. - Allow the product to warm up for at least 10 minutes in air before performing fresh air adjustment or span adjustment. - If the detector is used in high-concentration gas (100 %LEL or higher) environments, perform air calibration and bump test after use.
+If the sensors have been in contact with nitrogen (N2) or highconcentration gas (100 %LEL or higher), exhaust for at least five minutes before performing gas adjustment. - If no oxygen sensor is installed and the product comes into contact with high-concentration gas of 100 %LEL or more, an OVER alarm will occur and remain until it is reset.
+(Refer to '4-3 Gas alarm patterns'.) - Readings will be given even for combustible gases other than the detection target gas. - In user mode, contact with high-concentration gas of 100 %LEL or more will damage the sensor. - If the oxygen concentration drops below 10 %, the combustible gas concentration reading for NCF sensors will appear as [----], and if the NCF/TEF sensor range setting is set to [AUTO RANGE] (default

-- Readings will be given even for combustible gases other than the detection target gas. - In user mode, contact with high-concentration gas of 100 %LEL or more will damage the sensor. - If the oxygen concentration drops below 10 %, the combustible gas concentration reading for NCF sensors will appear as [----], and if the NCF/TEF sensor range setting is set to [AUTO RANGE] (default setting), the display changes to the TEF sensor reading.
+- setting), the display changes to the TEF sensor reading.
 If [LEL ONLY] is set, measurement will not be performed.
 Reassess the usage environment.
 (Refer to '6-4-1 Setting the NCF/TEF sensor range'.) - If the oxygen sensor (ESR-X13P) is not installed or if the combustible gas concentration is displayed only in the %LEL range, the OVER alarm will remain fixed if the measured combustible gas concentration exceeds 100 %LEL.